korppvi/MyExercisesKubernetesCourse/logOutput/README.md

 # Logoutput

-Deploy this using: kubectl create deployment logoutput-dep --image=vilkorppi/logoutput
+Deploy this using: kubectl apply -f manifests/deployment.yaml